Football Official

 Does the rulebook require cessation of play when the whistles begin blowing?
 Is there an explicit rulebook exception for when the ball is loose?
 What is the penalty for not stopping when the whistle blows, if in fact not stopping can be penalized?

-Asked by James almost 6 years ago
+Asked by James over 6 years ago

 I can only imagine what happened that generated THIS question!